I analyzed ALL of the After Effects Cloud Rendering farms and picked the best one for you (2023)

 One useful thing they have in their app is that you can control the power you need with a simple slider.
 So if you want to save money, you can dial that slider down.
 Alternatively, if you need the project asap and the client is breathing down your neck – you can pump it up.

-For the same 10-second project I mentioned above, PixelPlow’s machines will cost you anywhere from $1 and $15.
-You can use their CPU Render Cost Estimator to calculate the approximate costs:
+PixelPlow’s machines will cost you anywhere from $1 and $15 for to render out this project.
+You can use their CPU Render Cost Estimator to calculate the approximate costs.

 Unfortunately, there isn’t a way for me to calculate how fast it would be but the cost saving is significant comparing it to Garage Farm.